Hole in the Wall (American game show): Double Wall

 The two non-captains on each team then complete on a Double Wall.
 The team earns two points if both players clear the wall, if either player fails to clear, they earn zero points.

 Triple Wall

 All three players try to complete the Triple Wall.
 The team scores three points if all three clear the wall.
 If any player fails to clear, the team earns zero points.

 Speed Wall

 Like Round 3, all three players complete.
 The wall moves twice as fast as before.
 Each player who clears the wall earns two points, for a maximum of six.
-In addition, if all three players clear the wall, they win a $5,000 bonus whether they win or lose the game.
+In addition, if all three players clear the wall, they win a guaranteed $5,000 bonus whether they win or lose the game.
 Both teams get a chance to play for the $5,000, even if the second team has been mathematically eliminated.

-The team with more points wins a guaranteed $25,000 and plays the final "Blind Wall".
-If a tie game should occur, neither team wins the $25,000 but both advance to a sudden-death version of the Blind Wall.
+The team with more points wins a guaranteed $25,000 and plays the final "Blind Wall" for extra cash at $100,000.
+In case of tie, both teams advanced to the tiebreaker and final "Blind Wall" with $50,000 at stake.